 - Temporary hearing loss.

 This injury is much more serious and is caused by exposure to loud noise for prolonged periods.
 Permanent noise-induced hearing loss is usually caused over many years of exposure to excessive noise without proper protection.
-In some cases, hearing aids can improve hearing but in more severe cases, the claimant may need to resort to sign language or lip-reading. - Acoustic trauma.
+Sometimes, hearing aids can improve hearing, but in more severe cases, the claimant may need to resort to sign language or lip-reading. - Acoustic trauma.

 This is also referred to as acoustic shock.
 This type of injury happens when the worker is exposed to sudden loud noises.
 This can include explosions, gunshots, loud feedback from headphones and high-decibel shouting.
-In some cases, the eardrum can be perforated which could lead to permanent hearing problems.
-While many modern headphones are limited to 118 dB, some cheaper or older headphones do not have this safety feature and so could cause acoustic trauma. - Tinnitus
+In some instances, the eardrum can be perforated, which could lead to permanent hearing problems.
+While many modern headphones are limited to 118 dB, some cheaper or older headphones do not have this safety feature, and so could cause acoustic trauma. - Tinnitus

 Symptoms Of Industrial Deafness